david618/elasticsearch/more-tests/README.md

   - Tested on my MacBook (geonames)
     - 45k doc/s (Elasticsearch running on Mac)
     - 31k doc/s (Elasticsearch running on Docker on Mac)
+  - First test on my Docker Image (86k/s)
+    - Best rate I've seen so far from esRally
+    - This install did not have persistent drives